Staff

 Emily Zamarripa

-Emily Zamarripa, Propagation Specialist
+Emily Zamarripa, Propagation Coordinator

 Emily tagged along during pika surveys in 2017, made herself at home, and never seemed to leave.
 “The lab never had a chance…” Emily recalls.
 Since her humble beginnings as a volunteer, Emily earned her BS in Fish and Wildlife Sciences from OSU and completed three research fellowships, building underwater fish cameras and researching white bark pine genetics for disease resistance.
 She later interned with the Upper Deschutes Watershed Counsel and monitored pre- and post-restoration of Whychus Creek.
 Prior to field research, Emily was an account manager for Verizon Wireless, traveling the Oregon Outback and working with small business owners.
 After climbing the corporate ladder, Emily was ready for a new challenge.
 “I was ready to let Nature take the wheel,” Emily explains.
 Today, Emily entertains the lab with tales of native plants, native plants, and more native plants.